From our private database of 30,500+ case briefs...

 Facts

-A. Ernest Fitzgerald (plaintiff) was a management analyst in the Department of the Air Force.
-During the Johnson administration, Fitzgerald testified to a congressional committee regarding technical problems and cost overruns on the C-5A cargo plane.
-Fitzgerald’s testimony was embarrassing to the Defense Department, and a memo outlined a way to discharge Fitzgerald using a reduction in force despite Fitzgerald’s civil service protection.
-Approximately one year later, the Nixon administration carried out the reduction in force and eliminated Fitzgerald’s position.
-Fitzgerald sued Nixon, and two senior White House aides, Bryce Harlow and Alexander Butterfield (defendants).
-Discovery progressed for eight years.
-Nixon, Fitzgerald, and Harlow moved for summary judgment based on immunity.
-The trial court denied the motion for summary judgment, and Nixon, Fitzgerald, and Harlow appealed.
+A. Ernest Fitzgerald (plaintiff) worked in the United States Department of the Air Force.
+Fitzgerald testified to a congressional committee regarding problems and cost overruns on the C-5A cargo plane.
+Fitzgerald’s testimony was embarrassing to the Department of Defense, and a memo outlined a way to discharge Fitzgerald despite his civil-service protection.
+Approximately one year later, the executive administration under President Richard Nixon carried out a reduction in force that eliminated Fitzgerald’s position.
+Fitzgerald sued Nixon and two senior White House aides, Bryce Harlow and Alexander Butterfield (defendants), for conspiracy to violate his statutory and constitutional rights.
+Nixon, Butterfield, and Harlow moved for summary judgment, arguing that they were immune from liability.
+The district court denied the motion, and Butterfield and Harlow appealed.
+The court of appeals dismissed the appeal, but the United States Supreme Court granted certiorari.

 Rule of Law